mskilic/SexDetermineOar/README.md

 # SexDetermineOar.R

 ## Overview
-`SexDetermineOar.R` is an R script designed for determining the sex of sheep by analyzing genomic data.
-It utilizes the Rx metric, which measures coverage differences between autosomes and the X chromosome (Mittnik et al., 2016)
+`SexDetermineOar.R` is an R script designed for determining the sex of both ancient and modern sheep by analyzing genomic data.
+It utilizes the Rx metric, which measures coverage differences between autosomes and the X chromosome.
+(Mittnik et al., 2016) Rx thresholds for sex determination are optimized for sheep.
 ## Prerequisites
 - R programming environment
 - Samtools installed and accessible from your system's PATH